gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

    > `filterEmployees(employeeList, e -> e.getSalary()>1000000);`
    >
    > The benefit with `Predicate` is that you don't have to write it, It is already there in the standard java library.

+10. Which of the following are valid declarations in a class?
+(You had to select 1 option) **(Working with Inheritance)**

+    - [ ] abstract int absMethod(int param) throws Exception;

+    - [ ] abstract native int absMethod(int param) throws Exception;

+      > `native` method cannot be `abstract`

+    - [ ] float native getVariance() throws Exception;

+      > return type should always be on the immediate left of method name.

+    - [ ] abstract private int absMethod(int param) throws Exception;

+      > `private` method cannot be `abstract`.
+A `private` method is not inherited so how can a subclass implement it?

+11. Which of the following statements is/are true?
+(You had to select 1 option)

+    - [ ] Subclasses must define all the abstract methods that the superclass defines.

+      > Not if the subclass is also defined abstract!

+    - [ ] A class implementing an interface must define all the methods of that interface.

+      > Not if the class is defined abstract.
+Further, Java 8 allows interface to have and static methods, which need not be implemented by a non-abstract class that says it implements that interface.

+    - [x] A class cannot override the super class's constructor.

+      > Because constructors are not inherited.

+    - [ ] It is possible for two classes to be the superclass of each other.

+    - [ ] An interface can implement multiple interfaces.

+      > Interface cannot "implement" another interfaces.
+It can extend multiple interfaces.
+The following is a valid declaration `interface I1 extends I2, I3, I4 {}`。 **记得了，接口是不可以实现其它接口的，但是可以实现多个接口。**

+12. Which of the following statements regarding 'break' and 'continue' are true?
+(You had to select 1 option) **(Using Loop Constructs)** 这题选错了，注意。

+    - [x] `break` without a label, can occur only in a `switch`, `while`, `do`, or `for` statement.

+    - [ ] `continue` without a label, can occur only in a `switch`, `while`, `do`, or `for` statement.

+      > It cannot occur in a switch.

+    - [ ] `break` can never occur without a label.

+    - [ ] `continue` can never occur WITH a label.

+    - [ ] None of the above.

+    A break statement with no label attempts to transfer control to the innermost enclosing switch, while, do, or for statement; this statement, which is called the break target, then immediately completes normally.
+If no switch, while, do, or for statement encloses the break statement, a compile-time error occurs.

+    A break statement with label Identifier attempts to transfer control to the enclosing labeled statement  that has the same Identifier as its label; this statement, which is called the break target, then immediately completes normally.
+In this case, the break target need not be a while, do, for, or switch statement.

+    A continue statement with no label attempts to transfer control to the innermost enclosing while, do, or for statement; this statement, which is called the continue target, then immediately ends the current iteration and begins a new one.
+If no while, do, or for statement encloses the continue statement, a compile-time error occurs.

+    A continue statement with label Identifier attempts to transfer control to the enclosing labelled statement that has the same Identifier as its label; that statement, which is called the continue target, then immediately ends the current iteration and begins a new one.
+The continue target must be a while, do, or for statement or a compile-time error occurs.
+If no labelled statement with Identifier as its label contains the continue statement, a compile-time error occurs.

+13. What class of objects can be declared by the throws clause? **(Handling Exceptions)**

+    - [x] `Exception`
+    - [x] `Error`
+    - [ ] `Event`
+    - [ ] `Object`
+    - [x] `RuntimeException`

+    You can declare anything that is a `Throwable` or a subclass of `Throwable`, in the `throws` clause.

+14. Identify the valid members of Boolean class.

+    - [ ] `parseBoolean(String)`

+    - [ ] `valueOf(boolean)`

+    - [ ] `parseBoolean(boolean)`

+    - [ ] `FALSE`

+      > `TRUE` and `FALSE` are valid static members of `Boolean` class.

+    - [ ] `Boolean(Boolean)`

+      > There is no constructor that takes a `Boolean`.

+    **You need to remember the following points about Boolean:**

+    1. `Boolean` class has two constructors - `Boolean(String)` and `Boolean(boolean)`

+       The `String` constructor allocates a `Boolean` object representing the value `true` if string argument is not null and is equal, ignoring case, to the string "true".
+Otherwise, allocate a Boolean object representing the value `false`.
+Examples: `new Boolean("True")` produces a `Boolean` object that represents `true`. `new Boolean("yes")` produces a `Boolean` object that represents `false`.

+       The `boolean` constructor is self explanatory.

+    2. `Boolean` class has two static helper methods for creating booleans - `parseBoolean` and `valueOf`.

+       `Boolean.parseBoolean(String )` method returns a primitive boolean and not a `Boolean` object (Note - Same is with the case with other `parseXXX` methods such as `Integer.parseInt` - they return primitives and not objects).
+The boolean returned represents the value `true` if the string argument is not null and is equal, ignoring case, to the string "true".

+       `Boolean.valueOf(String )` and its overloaded `Boolean.valueOf(boolean )` version, on the other hand, work similarly but return a reference to either `Boolean.TRUE` or `Boolean.FALSE` wrapper objects.
+Observe that they don't create a new Boolean object but just return the static constants `TRUE` or `FALSE` defined in `Boolean` class.

+    3. When you use the equality operator ( == ) with booleans, if exactly one of the operands is a `Boolean` wrapper, it is first unboxed into a `boolean` primitive and then the two are compared (JLS 15.21.2).
+If both are `Boolean` wrappers, then their references are compared just like in the case of other objects.
+Thus, `new Boolean("true") == new Boolean("true")` is `false`, but `new Boolean("true") == Boolean.parseBoolean("true")` is `true`.

 #### 读 API 文档